How to Travel from Cairo to Luxor by Train (during the day)

 How to Buy Tickets for the Day Train from Cairo to Luxor

-So we already established that you’re not going to be able to purchase a daytime ticket from station ticket booths, but what other options are there?
+So we already established that you’re not going to be able to purchase daytime train tickets from regular train station ticket booths, but what other options are there?
 We can tell you how we did it, and it really was simple.

-Everything is clearly laid out so there’s no confusion with what you’re buying, and once tickets are purchased, you can either print the reservation information immediately or use your login details and reservation number to print them later.
-The website does not ask for an email address so unfortunately tickets are not sent to your email account.
+Everything is clearly laid out so there’s no confusion about what you’re buying, and once tickets are purchased, you can either print the reservation information immediately or use your login details and reservation number to print them later.

 Our Day Train Journey From Cairo to Luxor